rehmanali1994/WaveformInversionUST/README.md

 }
 ```

 If you use the algorithms and/or datasets provided in this repository for your own research work, please cite the above paper.
+You can find the early access version of the article ([here](https://ieeexplore.ieee.org/document/10486959)).

 You can reference a static version of this code by its DOI number: [![DOI](https://zenodo.org/badge/684631232.svg)](https://zenodo.org/badge/latestdoi/684631232)